How does a County Court Judgement Affect my Job Prospects?

 If you are successful and the judgment is set aside, it will be removed from the register immediately as if it had never been entered.
 When exercising its discretion to set aside a CCJ, the Court always considers whether you made the application promptly.
 For that reason alone, it’s crucial to act quickly once you know that a CCJ has been registered against you and not bury your head in the hands so that you have the best chance of having the CCJ set aside.

-If you’ve received a CCJ and would like more information about the process and what you can do have the judgment set aside, please call 08000 746 757 or email email@example.com for free and confidential advice from one of our professional advisers.
+If you’ve received a CCJ for your business and would like more information about the process and what you can do have the judgment set aside, please call 0800 074 6757 or email firstname.lastname@example.org for free and confidential advice from one of our professional advisers.